xin-hedera/hedera-mirror-node/docs/design/hts.md

 ## Open Questions

 - [x] What's the maximum character size of the token `symbol` string
-  - A: Max length is currently 100 chars to match memo, https://github.com/hashgraph/hedera-services/blob/separate-tokenrels-fcm/hedera-node/src/main/resources/bootstrap.properties#L56
+  - A: Max length is currently 100 chars to match memo
 - [x] Will a `token_id` and `token` be assigned a default value for HBARs across the network e.g. i.e. '1' and 'HBAR' respectively
   - A: Currently no since hbar is not treated as an entity like tokens will be.
 - [x] Should token only entity items exist in their own table or be added to `entity`?